Grigory Yavlinsky: 2016 parliamentary elections

-Presidential elections in 2018
+2018 presidential elections

 In June 2015 the Yabloko Party declared that it was necessary to establish an alternative to Vladimir Putin as the only effective strategy of the democratic opposition and proposed Yavlinsky for this role three years before the presidential election.

 The following is taken from the decision of the Federal Political Committee of Yabloko "On the Political Strategy of the Party to 2018":The key is that this should not be "someone like Putin, but without corruption", not Putin 2.0, but instead a politician with different convictions, personal qualities, thinking and a modus operandi in politics that is diametrically opposed to Putin's approach since 2000 and to the system which begat him – since the time of the foundation of our Party at the start of the 1990s.
 Yavlinsky also personifies today a categorical rejection of aggression, annexation and war as a means to build a "Russian world" and the Russian authoritative-oligarchic political and economic system, which inevitably led to the current exclusively hazardous and dead-end political situation.In summer 2017, as part of preparations for the presidential elections, Yabloko conducted a wide-ranging campaign for the withdrawal of Russian armed forces from Syria and the allocation of the freed-up resources in 2017 to deal with the country's internal needs.
 The renunciation of geopolitical adventures in favour of internal development became the key talking point of Yavlinsky's presidential programme.
 In a short period over 100,000 signatures were collected throughout Russia.
 The campaign entitled "Time to return home" also had a significant impact on the public mood.
 According to the opinion polls, during the campaign the number of advocates for the withdrawal of Russian forces from Syria increased to 50%.

 The issue of terminating military actions in the East of Ukraine and determining Crimea's status dominated Yavlinsky's election campaign.
-In 2017 Yavlinsky developed a peace plan for the Donbass, consisting of 10 points.
+In 2017 Yavlinsky developed a peace plan for the Donbas, consisting of 10 points.
 The plan included a guarantee of long-term safety for the inhabitants of the regime and an end to the war.
 This plan was one of the key policy documents of Yavlinsky's 2018 presidential campaign.
 Yavlinsky dedicated a special online project entitled "However, is Crimea our territory?" to the topic of determining Crimea's status, where he advocated, inter alia, convening an international conference and explained how to prevent a war between Russian and Ukraine.